acl-sigur/acl-sigur.github.io/iwclul2017.md

 ### Contact

-Any questions should be directed to the organising committee on <a href="mailto:iwclul@googlegroups.com">iwclul@googlegroups.com</a>.
+Any questions should be directed to the organising committee on [iwclul@googlegroups.com][orgmail].

 <hr/>
 <!--<p style="font-size: 80%">Photograph credits: <a